Tehran and Northern Iran

 The magnificent dome-roofed mosque of Soltaniyeh

-Unfortunately, scaffolding obstructed the view of the inside of the mosque
+, scaffolding obstructed the view of the inside of the mosque

 Lunch with Ashkan and his son.
 His mother, wife and sister ate later separately